Usama-zia/Project-2/README.md

 # Step 3
-Run the rest of cell in the sequence to see.
+Run the rest of cells in the sequence to see the output.